jafetgado/ThermoPalm/README.rst

 Citation
 ----------
-If you find EpHod useful, please cite the following:
+If you find ThermoPalm useful, please cite the following:

 Gado JE, Law J, Marks D, Bomble Y, Beckham GT.
 A comparative assessment of protein language models for prediction of thermostability